 Some teams and coaches will choose to participate in summer camps or tournaments at off campus locations which may or may not involve overnight accommodations and/or registration fees.
 These events will be organized and coordinated through the head coach, but any fees are the responsibility of the participating athletes.
 Individual athletes are also permitted to participate in camps of their choice designed to improve skills.
 Head coaches also often hold “team camps” on site during the summer for intensive team-based preparation.
 These camps are offered through Eagle Rec and will often involve a nominal participation fee.
 All school-sponsored camps and clinics must end before Monday of the last week of July.
 Fall sports athletes face an additional restriction in that they cannot attend any NON-school sponsored camps during the last week of July.
 Winter and spring athletes may attend non-school sponsored camps and clinics through the last week of July.

-8. Required Forms
+8. Required Participation Forms (Click Here)

 No athlete can participate in any workout until these are on file in the Athletic Office.
 Coaches will not collect these documents.
-They must be turned in directly to the Athletic Office.

 9. IHSAA By-Laws